Appendix I: Definitions

 7. altering or changing other academic records once these are official; and/or

 8. facilitating or permitting any of the above-listed items.
 For purposes of this definition of cheating, the term "unauthorized" is defined as not obtaining direct or explicit approval of the course instructor.
-For purposes of this definition of cheating, the term "coursework" is defined as an examination, laboratory experience or report, papers, homework or quizzes or any other class assignment or class activity.
+For purposes of this definition of cheating, the term "coursework" is defined as an examination, laboratory experience or report, papers, homework, quizzes or any other class assignment or class activity.

 6. Consent: